 Discussion

-This paper is an important document because reproductive morbidities is one of the less discussed issue at the level of policy as well as at the level of community.
+The pilot study is important because reproductive morbidities is one of the less discussed issue at the level of policy as well as at the level of community. ??
+See comments at the end.
 This is perhaps because policy or programme has clinical approach and technical solution for these morbidities (NIFHW, 2014).
 On the other side women do not discuss about this subject.
-They face cultural and social barriers to discuss about genitals and any morbidity involving genital area openly including with health care provider especially if he is of male gender (Prasad J et al, 2005).
+They face cultural and social barriers to discuss about genitals and any morbidity involving genital area openly including with health care provider especially if he is of male gender (Prasad et al, 2005).

 In India prevalence of reproductive tract infections varies from 11 to 72 per cent.
 Moreover 27 to 56 percent of women in urban slum continue to suffer because of lack of knowledge about treatment facilities, material deprivation and poor hygienic conditions (Nagarkar and Mhaskar, 2014).
+This information needs to be presented earlier in our paper as well to highlight the importance of the issue.
 Our study showed positive effect of health education on women’s knowledge of reproductive health.
-Significant improvement was seen with relation to knowledge about menstruation and menstrual hygiene, reproductive tract infections, sexually transmitted infections and other reproductive morbidities which includes uterine prolap, cancer cervix, etc. Researchers came across several intervention studies conducted in adolescent group though, indicating effectiveness of an educational intervention in increasing knowledge in the range of 30 to 60 percent after an intervention (Menna, 2015; Rangappa, 2012; Malleshappa, 2011; Parwej, 2005).
+Significant improvement was seen with relation to knowledge about menstruation and menstrual hygiene, reproductive tract infections, sexually transmitted infections and other reproductive morbidities which includes uterine prolapse, cancer cervix, etc. Researchers came across several intervention studies conducted in adolescent group though, indicating effectiveness of an educational intervention in increasing knowledge in the range of 30 to 60 percent after an intervention (Menna, 2015; Rangappa, 2012; Malleshappa, 2011; Parwej, 2005).
 Although a large body of research on the intervention activities and innovative approaches to improve reproductive health exist, target group was either school going or adolescent.

 In the intervention process, our main emphasis was giving knowledge about changing hygienic practices during menstruation, symptoms and importance of treatment seeking at right time.
 In India, current programmatic component focuses on the management of the RTIs and STIs.
-Asymptomatic nature of RTI, stigma, lack of awareness regarding morbidities, cost of care, absence of female doctor, and long waiting times pose serious threat to utilization of existing health care facility (Prasad J, 2005).Along with these, low level of awareness and knowledge about reproductive morbidities results in less utilization of available services and high burden of untreated illnesses.
+Asymptomatic nature of RTI, stigma, lack of awareness regarding morbidities, cost of care, absence of female doctor, and long waiting times pose serious threat to utilization of existing health care facility (Prasad, 2005).Along with these, low level of awareness and knowledge about reproductive morbidities results in less utilization of available services and high burden of untreated illnesses.
 Because of severe consequences and other associated morbidities, early detection and treatment plays an important role.
-Studies suggest integrated approach for creating knowledge and awareness to control spread of sexually transmitted infections and reproductive health morbidities (Rejoice PR, 2014; Bhanderi and Kannan, 2010).
+Studies suggest integrated approach for creating knowledge and awareness to control spread of sexually transmitted infections and reproductive health morbidities (Rejoice, 2014; Bhanderi & Kannan, 2010).